-You can override this inheritance on any level of the hierarchy by setting a different value for a specific probe, group, device, or sensor.
-All objects below will inherit these new settings; object settings from levels above will not be affected.
+You can override the inheritance of settings to child objects at any level of the object hierarchy if you set a different value for a specific probe, group, device, or sensor.
+All objects underneath inherit these new settings.
+Object settings from higher levels do not inherit the new settings.

-Settings that are inherited among all objects include:
+Settings that are inherited to all objects include:

 - Notification triggers

-- Paused status: If an object is paused by the user, or a schedule, all sensors on it are paused as well
+- Paused status: If an object is paused by the user or by a schedule, PRTG sets all sensors on this object to the Paused status as well

-There is one exception for devices and sensors: The IP address or DNS name of a device and compatibility settings are always inherited by sensors and can not be changed on sensor level.
+There is one exception for devices and sensors.
+Sensors always inherit the IP Address/DNS Name of a device and the compatibility settings.
+You cannot change these settings at sensor level.

-For all settings (except passwords), PRTG already includes a set of default values so you can get started with the software immediately.
-For example, the following settings will be inherited by all sensors from the Root group:
+For all settings except passwords, PRTG already includes a set of default values.
+The following settings, for example, are inherited by all sensors from the root group:

-- SNMP version 1 with community string set to public (default values for most devices)
+- SNMP v1 with the community string set to public (this is the default setting for most devices)

-Before sensor setup, please review the Root group settings and set the default values to suit your setup.
-This should include the credentials for the types of systems in your network you want to monitor (Windows, Linux, virtual servers, etc.).
+Before you set up your monitoring, we recommend that you review the root group settings and set the default values to suit your setup.
+This includes the credentials for the different systems in your network that you want to monitor (Windows, Linux, virtual servers, different vendors, and more).

 Inheritance of Notification Triggers

-If you add notification triggers on probe, group, or device level, these will also be inherited to all sensors underneath, unless you break the inheritance manually.
+If you add notification triggers at probe, group, or device level, these are also inherited to all sensors underneath in the object hierarchy unless you manually disable the inheritance.